 Proxy servers are typically simple servers (a computer system or an application) that acts as an intermediary for requests from clients seeking resources from other servers.
+Here are some guides on How to copy HA-Proxy Configuration file from one Node to another on Proxmox VE and How to Setup forwarding on an HA Proxy.

 Depending on the purpose, you’ll be able to get proxy servers to route any of these common protocols.
 There are many different types of proxy servers out there.
 Some of those types are listed below.